Shetland Standby Project

 Construction Traffic

-Construction traffic will be closely managed to ensure minimum impact to local residents.
-We expect an average of 30 deliveries per day depending on the phase of development:
+Construction traffic has been closely managed to ensure minimum impact to local residents.

 • Civils phase sees the highest volumes of HGVs deliveries, mainly for importing concrete for foundations, ducting and other building and construction materials.